About The Sunday Letters Journal

 Why Become A Supporter?

 Well, in truth, you don’t have to.
-Some of my best material goes to you for free every Sunday morning anyway, and you’re under no obligation to put your hand in your pocket.
-If you do decide to become a supporter, however, you’ll receive member-only content, and you’ll be supporting the work I do; the hours of research, fact-checking, and the research material such as courses and books that go into every essay.
-Your $5 pm (or less) helps cover the cost of digital tools, keep my home, pay my bills and all those other things we all have to shell out for every day.
+Some of our best material goes to you for free anyway.
+If you decide to become a supporter, however, you’ll receive member-only content, and you’ll be supporting our work, the hours of research, fact-checking, and the research material, such as courses and books that go into every piece of content.
+Your subscription helps cover the cost of digital tools, pay bills and all those other things we all have to shell out for every day.

-Bottom line; when you become a supporter of The Sunday Letters Journal, you’ll be supporting independent thinking and writing, something I think is rarely heard above the noise these days.
+You’ll be supporting independent thinking and writing, which I think is rarely heard above the noise these days.
 And with the progress of AI language models, unique human voices are even more important.

 How do you feel about work?

-I’m conducting research for a book I’m working on, and I’d love to get your input.
+We’re conducting research for a book we’re working on, and I’d love to get your input.
 Can you take 3 mins to let me know your feelings about daily work?

 Take the work survey